MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-grouppolicy.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to configure Group Policy caching behavior.

 If you enable or do not configure this policy setting, Group Policy caches policy information after every background processing session.
 This cache saves applicable GPOs and the settings contained within them.
 When Group Policy runs in synchronous foreground mode, it refers to this cache, which enables it to run faster.
 When the cache is read, Group Policy attempts to contact a logon domain controller to determine the link speed.
 When Group Policy runs in background mode or asynchronous foreground mode, it continues to download the latest version of the policy information, and it uses a bandwidth estimate to determine slow link thresholds.
 (See the “Configure Group Policy Slow Link Detection” policy setting to configure asynchronous foreground behavior.)